ionide/ionide.github.io/content/Editors/Code/options.md

 #### `FSharp.verboseLogging`

 Logs additional information to F# output channel.
+This is equivalent to passing the `--verbose` flag to FSAC.
 Requires restart.

 **Type:** `bool`